ducakar/openzone/README.md

 ### `ports.sh [clean | fetch | build]` ###

 This script is used to build libraries required by OpenZone for some platforms.
-Currently it builds zlib, physfs, SDL, SDL_ttf, OpenAL Soft, squish for NaCl-x86_64 and NaCl-i686.
+Currently it builds all required libraries for NaCl and Android configurations that are not provided by SDKs.
 The following commands may be given (`build` is assumed if none):

 - `clean`: Delete everything in `ports` directory except downloaded sources.